 The place where the fruit connects to the stem gets access to fresh air, and the fruit starts browning and softening from the stem end.
 You don’t want that.

-Furthermore, the stem doesn’t pull water from the fruit (unlike greens in carrots), so there’s no need to remove it.
+Furthermore, the stems don’t pull water from the fruit (unlike greens in carrots, which I discuss in “How Long do Carrots Last?“), so there’s no need to remove them.

 Long story short, grapes go bad faster off the stem.

 Postponing washing the grapes until they are ready for serving is another way to keep them fresh.
 That helps because they don’t get access to water which helps promote mold growth.

 But if you already washed your grapes, not all is lost.